 By the time my dad came to pickup Lucas and our dog it was late.
 I stopped talking in contractions.
 We needed to leave for the hospital 30 minutes away.

 Since this wasn't my first rodeo and at UofM you have to through triage (which is stupid for any birthing person) I had my husband drop me off at the front door since valet was closed.

 Barely able to walk, the security guard wheeled me up to triage trying to make small talk.
 He was so sweet.
 Politely I let him know I had to focus and couldn't talk.
-In hindsight, I was entering transition.
+In hindsight, I was in transition.

 By the time they wheeled me to my room I could barely move.
 Rectal pressure had set in, I was ready to release baby into the world!

 The nurses moved me onto the bed and I sat up to birth very similarly to Lucas.
 This time, I wasn't completely exhausted.
 The lights were dimmed.
 The nurses and awesome midwife (Heather Lemon) gave me space to breathe baby downward when I wanted, and offered permission to rest during a contraction.

 Our doula arrived about 20 minutes before I pushed Lilly out.
 Although it may seem like she wasn't there for much.
 The comfort in knowing someone on our team was on their way - with no alliance to anyone but us was reassuring for myself and Jon.

 I was able to bring Lilly up to my chest for skin-to-skin right away.
 No words besides euphoric are descriptive enough.
 This is what birthing is about!
 (I felt a similar sense of release and relief with Lucas, but since everyone was calm and Lilly could lay on my chest right away, it had a greater impact.)

 They let the cord stop pulsating before having Jon cut it.
 A lactation consultant popped in and out the whole time I was there (24 hours.)
 It was such an empowering experience to birth Lilly.